mlopezsoto/lonefootballer/README.md

 2. Deploy to AWS.
 You will need a AWS account.
 To deploy to you aws account run:  `>cdk deploy` AT the end of the deployment, you will see the URL where you app is available, i.e. LoneFootballerCdk-Stack.LoneFootballerAPIEndpointFBD628AE = https://id123456.execute-api.ap-southeast-2.amazonaws.com/dev/

-NOTE: Currently the AWS region is hardcoded to ap-southeast-2.
-Update the code if you want to deploy to a different region.
+NOTE: Currently the AWS region and AWS account are hardcoded.
+Update the code if you want to deploy to a different region and using your account.